The University of Wolverhampton is working to secure a Race Equality Charter Bronze Award by August 2019.

 There are several ways that staff and students can get involved in developing our Race Equality Charter application.

 Apply to join the Self-Assessment Team

-We are looking for staff volunteers to join the University’s Race Equality Charter Self-Assessment Team.
+We currently have new vacancies for staff volunteers to join the University’s Race Equality Charter Self-Assessment Team.
 This is the group that will lead on the development of our application.

 Everyone within the University is welcome to apply to be part of the Self-Assessment Team.
 You do not need to be an academic or a manager to participate, as we are looking to recruit a cross-section of University staff to help develop the application.
 But in particular we are looking for the following representatives:

-If you are interested in applying please email Will Cooling, EDU Special Projects and Policy Manager, with a brief expression of interest that outlines your role within the University and why you wish to be a member of the Race Equality Charter Self-Assessment Team.
+If you are interested in applying please email Will Cooling, Head of Equality and Diversity, with a brief expression of interest that outlines your role within the University and why you wish to be a member of the Race Equality Charter Self-Assessment Team.
 All expressions of interest must be submitted to firstname.lastname@example.org by 10am on Tuesday 2nd July 2018.
 You will be informed if you have been selected to be a member by 10am on Wednesday 3rd July 2018.
 The forthcoming meetings for the Race Equality Charter SAT are as follows (you can send apologies if you cannot attend some of the meetings, especially those over the summer)

-For further information please contact Will Cooling, Equality and Diversity Unit Special Projects and Policy Manager, on firstname.lastname@example.org or 01902 32 1146, or view our answers to Frequently Asked Questions about the Race Equality Charter.
+For further information please contact Will Cooling, Head of Equality and Diversity, on email@example.com or 01902 32 1146, or view our answers to Frequently Asked Questions about the Race Equality Charter.